Photo Credit: David Stanley/Flickr

 Assiniboine Forest

 You wouldn’t expect a forest to be in a city, but there is one in Winnipeg.
-The Assiniboine Forest is a protected space in the city, and one of the largest urban nature parks in Canada.
-Whether it be summer or winter, hike through this forest and take note of all the things you will see.
+One of the largest urban forests in Canada, this natural area offers peaceful trails and a chance to spot wildlife—all within city limits.
 Assiniboine Forest

 WAV Paddling